HSoM Course Proposal Guidelines

 WHERE TO SUBMIT THE PROPOSAL

-It is not required, but advisable, to contact the CAC Chair, Greg McCandless email@example.com, early in the process before submitting your proposal.
+It is not required, but advisable, to contact the CAC Chair, Reeves Shulstad email@example.com, early in the process before submitting your proposal.
 The Chair can help you ensure that the forms are filled out properly before going to CAC and to avoid any hangups.

 When your proposal is complete and ready to submit, (Parts A and B, a sample syllabus, and any other supporting documents), it should be sent to: 1.
 The CAC Chair 2.
 Dean James Douthit firstname.lastname@example.org, and 3.
 Associate Dean Jay Jackson, email@example.com.